No, No, No - Tasks are not threads and they are not for performance!

 }

 The sync version is making the pizza but you wait until the dough is ready before doing anything else.
 The asynchronous version is doing something else directly while you await the dough-readiness.
 We can utilize the waiting time and accept a second pizza we can do!
-The same applies to lots of async
+The same applies to lots of async and await calls in the wild out there!
+It is about utilizing all the resources as best as we can!
+The requests themselves will not be handled faster when we do them asynchronously ... at least not from the point of view of the user who is requesting something.

-And yes this would be one of the prime use cases of a Task
+And yes this would be one of the prime use cases of a Task.

 TaskScheduler

-has nothing to do with multithreading directly.
+A TaskScheduler has nothing to do with multithreading directly.
 It simply provides a way to specify how and when tasks should be executed.
 Tasks themselves can be executed on multiple threads, but the TaskScheduler is not responsible for creating or managing those threads.
-Instead, it simply determines which thread a task should be executed on, based on the scheduling rules defined by the TaskScheduler
+Instead, it simply determines which thread a task should be executed on, based on the scheduling rules defined by the TaskScheduler class.

 SynchronizationContext

-.
+Now we go a bit more in detail and talk about the SynchronizationContext.
 I'll explain in simple terms what this is and what it's used for.

 Imagine you have a group of friends who are all trying to work on a puzzle together.
 You have a big table where you can all work, but you also have a bunch of smaller tables where you can work independently.